streetsidesoftware/cspell-dicts/dictionaries/shell/README.md

-# Cspell bash Dictionary
+# CSpell Shell Script Dictionary

-Bash dictionary for cspell.
+Shell Script dictionary for cspell.

 This is a pre-built dictionary for use with cspell.